tropycal/tropycal/docs/options/map_prop.rst

      - Description
    * - plot_values
      - Boolean for whether to plot label values for each gridpoint.
 Default is False.
+   * - values_size
+     - If ``plot_values`` is set to True, determines font size for labels.
+If none, this is automatically determined.
    * - smooth
      - Number (in units of sigma) to smooth the data using scipy's gaussian filter.
 Default is 0 (no smoothing).
    * - cmap